stegripe/rawon/README.md

 Use the ones you need/should and fill in the values.

-### Multi-Bot Mode (Automatic)
+### Multi-Bot Mode

-Multi-bot mode is automatic and adaptive - no extra configuration needed!
+Multi-bot mode is adaptive - no extra configuration needed!

 - **Single token** = Single bot mode
 - **Multiple tokens (comma-separated)** = Multi-bot mode automatically enabled